ozaner/ozanerhansha.github.io-OLD/_posts/philosophy/turing.md

 The reader may, at first glance, think this to be too limiting a restriction to our question, but they would be wrong.
 Indeed the mathematical idealization that is the universal Turing machine, realized by electronic digital computers, represents the most general of information manipulation.
 The very notion of computation is defined by them.
 Any 'thinking' machine one could come up with (that could be constructed) would *necessarily* be less than or equivalent to a Turing machine.

 *In fact strictly less than, as the mathematical formulation of a Turing machine calls for a countably infinite amount of memory.
-That said, this distinction needn't concern us, as humans don't require a countably infinite amount of memory to function and Turing machine can only use a finite amount of memory at one time anyway.*
+That said, this distinction needn't concern us as humans don't require a countably infinite amount of memory to function.
+Moreover Turing machines can only use a finite amount of memory at one time anyway.*

 #### Regarding Machine Learning
 Another interesting point Turing made when considering what machines would be applicable is: